By Mike Frisch

 For me, however, I like to up my odds for success by fishing a leech or crawler on a plain live bait snell pulled behind a heavy bottom bouncer like a two-ounce Rock-Runner Bouncer.
 This set-up allows me to quickly cover water searching for active biters and, particularly when fished fairly vertically, imparts a stuttering action to the bait that seems to trigger bites better than many other rigs and jigs.

-The heavy gauge wire of the Rock-Runner bouncer is important to imparting the stuttering action I favor, and, for a bit of added attraction, I prefer a #4 Super-Glo Attractor Hook in either orange or pink to carry the leech or crawler.
+The heavy gauge wire of the Rock-Runner bouncer is important to imparting the stuttering action I favor, and, for a bit of added attraction, I prefer a #4 fish hook in either orange or pink to carry the leech or crawler.
 I’ve seen many days where that added speck of color on the hook made a big difference in upping our daily walleye catches.

 When crawler rigging, it’s often helpful to tie in a second #4 hook to the snell as well.
 That second hook can be very helpful in hooking those short-biting walleyes!